ralflee/clover-data-processor/README.md

 The current code coverage is around 50%.

-The code coverage report can be display through following commands:
+The code coverage report can be display through following commands.
+It report highligted coverage on each go file.

 ```bash
 go test -v -coverpkg=./... -coverprofile=coverage.out ./...